Virginia Tech® home

 More than 50 participants of varying backgrounds and ages attended the conference, a mix of in-classroom learning of the language and immersive experiential learning of traditional Yesá lifeways through the context of history, food, agriculture, and land.

 More than 50 participants of varying backgrounds and ages attended the conference, a mix of in-classroom learning of the language and immersive experiential learning of traditional Yesá lifeways through the context of history, food, agriculture, and land.
-Photo by Connor Rutherford for Virginia Tech.
+Photo by Conner Rutherford for Virginia Tech.

 Future Steps and Partnerships